LubosKuzma/GENCTF2023/ForensicsChallenges/README.md

 - **Flag**: genctf{53cr3tM!ss!0n@Ph0n3}
 - **Tools**: `SQLite Database Browser`, `grep`, `strings`, etc.
 - **Quick Guide**: Extract the provided data_backup.tar file to access the contents -->  Locate the SMS database file, found in `/data/data/com.android.providers.telephony/databases/mmssms.db` --> Use SQLite Database Browser to open the database file --> Browse through the tables and records to find the messages --> Look for unusual or encoded messages that could hide the flag
-- **hint**: Some messages are meant to be read and deleted immediately.
+- **Hint**: Some messages are meant to be read and deleted immediately.

 ## 6. Database Forensics